WebDevStudios/puppeteer-screenshots/README.md

 yarn start
 ```

-Screenshots will appear in the `/screenshots` directory:
+Individual screenshots will appear in the `/screenshots` directory, along with a handy `.zip` file containing all the screenshots.

 ```text
 /screenshots